 - You stand to gain from this book whether the affair was just revealed or you’ve been struggling with it for some time.
 The book will help you recover whether you’re the injured partner (the one who did not have the affair) or the participating partner (the one who did).

-- We need to talk to your partner too because we know from our work that you stand the best chance of emerging whole and healthy when you both gain a full understanding of what happened.
+- We need to talk to your partner, too.
+We know from our work that you stand the best chance of emerging whole and healthy when you both gain a full understanding of what happened.

 How Should You Use This Book?

 You can benefit from doing the work in this book whether you do it alone or with your partner.
-If your partner reads it too, even if the two of you work through it separately, you will be the beneficiary.
+If your partner reads it, too, you will be the beneficiary.
+That’s true even if you work through it separately,

 Participants in affairs need to be honest with themselves about whether they’re ready to end all involvement with the outside person.
 They need to figure out how to express care for their partners once the affair is over, as well as remorse.
 It’s important that they understand why they ended up getting involved in an affair.
 If your partner explores these issues, trust and intimacy may grow between you again.